warkrismagic/mcp-ui-fork_research/packages/client/README.md

 ### Resource Renderer

-The HTML Resource Block is rendered in the `<ResourceRenderer />` component.
+The UI Resource is rendered in the `<UIResourceRenderer />` component.
 It automatically detects the resource type and renders the appropriate component.

 It accepts the following props:
 - **`resource`**: The resource object from an MCP response.
 Should include `uri`, `mimeType`, and content (`text`, `blob`, or `content`)
-- **`onUiAction`**: Optional callback for handling UI actions from the resource:
+- **`onUIAction`**: Optional callback for handling UI actions from the resource:
   ```typescript
   { type: 'tool', payload: { toolName: string, params: Record<string, unknown> } } |
   { type: 'intent', payload: { intent: string, params: Record<string, unknown> } } |